 -Staying ready as a Global Response Force is a dangerous business.
 The training for our elite Soldiers is rigorous.
 As an example, approximately 70% of the Soldiers recovering in the Warrior Transition Battalion were hurt during training.

 -CONCLUSION: There are now, and will be for years to come, substantial family support requirements resulting from fallen, wounded, injured, and ill soldiers.
 It is our country’s sacred obligation to take care of these families.
 Patriot Foundation is a dedicated component for helping to meet that obligation.

 How do you develop the resources to be able to donate millions of dollars to help military families?

--Patriot Foundation gets almost all of its money from its corporate partners.
-At this time we have thirty corporate partners.
-These corporations demonstrate a deep patriotism and sense of social responsibility through their support of our programs.
+-Patriot Foundation gets almost all of its money from its Corporate Partners.
+At this time we have 39 corporate partners.
+These Corporations and Foundations demonstrate a deep patriotism and sense of social responsibility through their support of our programs.
 They understand that without freedom there are no other pursuits.